-It is important for a tourist or a local to know about the most important driving rules when driving in Zimbabwe.
-By knowing and understanding the driving rules, you will be more aware of what to do and what to not do on the roads of Zimbabwe.
-Read further below to know more about the important driving rules of Zimbabwe.
+It is important for a tourist or a local to know about the most important driving rules when driving in the country.
+By knowing and understanding the driving rules, you will be more aware of what to do and what to not do on Zimbabwean roads.

 Always Bring the Required Documents

 Your local driver’s license, your IDP, your passport, and other car-related documents should be with you all the time when driving in Zimbabwe.
 The mentioned documents are what road traffic authorities will look for during checkpoints, and failure to present them might get you fined.
 The good thing is that you do not need a visa for your International Driver’s Permit application.
 You can find a sample of an International Driver’s Permit in PDF form online if you are ever curious about what it looks like.